timbeach/timbeach/README.md

 - 👋 Hi, I’m Tim Beach - @timbeach
-- 👀 I’m interesting
+- 👀 I'm working on TANKLINUX.COM
-- 🌱 I’m currently learning all sorts of things every day
-- 📫 You may email me at tim@timbeach.com
+- 🌱 Good struggle to you!